m0re4u/argmining2022/README.md

 ### GPT3 models

-Firts, please create an account with [OpenAI](https://auth0.openai.com/u/signup).
+First, please create an account with [OpenAI](https://auth0.openai.com/u/signup).
 Get your API key and set it as an environmental variable.
 For running the *best* approach using GPT3 (for example on the test set), run:

 ```bash
 python prompting.py --n_shot 4 --prompt_style 5